jdaw1/placemat/Documentation/document.md

 If adding crop marks, it is easiest to add them into white space around the logical page.
 This can be done for just the glasses page (the only page type for which the author has used this), `OuterGlassesMarginL` etc, or around the other page types, `OuterMarginL`, etc.
-There is also the setting `OuterGlassesCropMarks`.
+There is also the Boolean setting `OuterGlassesCropMarks`.

 ### Rotate180AlternateNames

 At a large tasting there can be three or four glasses pages each, and a similar number of tasting-note pages.
-Setup can be slightly swifter if the boundary between sets of papers is slightly sharper, done by rotating 180&deg; the papers of alternate people.
+Setup can be slightly swifter if the boundary between sets of papers is sharper, done by rotating 180&deg; the papers of alternate people.
 For this, `/Rotate180AlternateNames true def`.

 ### PageOrdering&hellip;